hundredrabbits/Orca-c/README.md

 make clean      # removes build/
 ```

 The `make` wrapper will enable `--portmidi` by default.
-If you run the `tool` script on its own, `--portmidi` is not enabled by default.
+If you run the `tool` build script on its own, `--portmidi` is not enabled by default.

 ### Build Script